Transparency is Key

-Any development team must strive to create an open, transparent relationship with their client.
+Any development team must strive to create an open, transparent relationship with its client.
 Transparency breeds trust and shows accountability, and these are two qualities clients look for in development companies.
 It means that the team will offer visibility into the project and into its changes.

 At BairesDev, a nearshore outsourcing company, we found that a clearer process leads to a more productive work environment and thus happier clients.
 We find that our clients are more on board with the project when there are high levels of transparency.
 Plus, this also means that when surprises do happen, and they often arise on development projects, the client isn’t blindsided.

 When starting a development project, there should always be at least one project manager with open availability to the client.
 When taking on outsourcing projects, many firms make the mistake of not even using a project manager, which typically ends badly as developers cannot effectively handle this type of communication.
 This is why our US clients love that we’re in the same time zone as them, so it makes it easy for us to find time to speak or even just chat throughout the day on projects.
 I found that with more open availability, clients have a good understanding of what we’re doing and visibility into the project and timelines.